morehshin/TheRadicalOutside/TheRadicalOutsideLibrary/README.md

   - The works can be books, articles, or other forms of **written** material.
 - Find the pdf's for these works and upload them to your folder within the TheRadicalOutsideLibrary folder.
 - If you can only find a URL for a selected work:
   - Save the web page as a PDF using [this guide](https://www.digitaltrends.com/computing/how-to-save-a-webpage-as-a-pdf/).
-Ask Melanie if you have questions about this.
+Ex: [This pdf came from Rhizome](https://github.com/morehshin/TheRadicalOutside/blob/master/TheRadicalOutsideLibrary/_example-student/4-khan-simulation.pdf) Ask Melanie if you have questions about this.
 - Name your files with a number, followed by the last name of the author, followed the title (or a word from the title).
 Ex: 2-haroway-cyborg.pdf

 **The Bibliography**